 You must be wondering what its use is!
 Let us understand with the following example.

-We have a text– “What is this” in our excel.
-To understand the translate function, we click on Translate in Review tab and then press Turn on (highlighted in green color).
+- What is this in our Excel.
+To understand this function, we must click on the Translate in the Review tab and then press Turn on (highlighted in green color).

-As we perform the above task immediately we come across the following screen.
+- As we perform the above task immediately, we come across the following screen.

-There is a range of languages to be selected from as produced in the screenshot below.
-The languages are shown in alphabetical order and the last language is “Yucatec Maya”.
+- There is a range of languages to be selected from, as produced in the screenshot below.
+The languages are shown alphabetically, and the last language is Yucatec Maya.
 There are hundreds of languages to select from.

-The translate function can also swap the “to” and “from” as shown in the screenshot below.
+- The Translate function can also swap the To and From, as shown in the screenshot below.

 Well, here is the answer.

-Suppose we have got a long sentence – “Hi Amme, My name is Animisha.
-I am here to help you with your works.”
-Well if you try googling such long sentences the Google might arrive at the various suggestions.
-However, for immediate understanding, we require instant software which automatically converts the foreign language into English or local language.
+- Suppose we have a long sentence – Hi Amme, My name is Animisha.
+I am here to help you with your work.
+If we try googling such long sentences, Google might arrive at various suggestions.
+However, we require instant software that automatically converts the foreign language into English or the local language for immediate understanding.

 Add Excel Translate Function in Quick Access ToolBar

-In the Quick Access Toolbar, at the right-hand side, we have an option – Choose commands from as shown below.
-We must select “Review Tab” on it, then select translate option from under it.
+In the “Quick Access Toolbar,” on the right-hand side, we have an option – “Choose commands from,” as shown below.
+First, we must select the “Review Tab,” then select a “Translate” option.

-Once you select Translate click on Add>>.
+Once we select “Translate,” click on “Add>>.”

-As soon as the Add>> option is pressed, we get Translate option on the right-side pane and we shall press OK.
+As soon as the “Add>>” option is pressed, we get the “Translate” option on the right-side pane, and we shall press “OK.“

 Use of Translator

-Now you must be wondering why and where is it used so widely?
+Now you must be wondering why and where it is used so widely?

-Well the answer is as follows
+Well, the answer is as follows.

 Following is the list of products and customers from various parts of the world and their reviews based upon the taste and usage of products:

-This has been a guide to Excel Translate Function.
-Here we learn to translate text to different languages using translate in excel and how to add translate option in Quick Access ToolBar.
-You can learn more about Excel functions from the following articles –
+This article has been a guide to Excel Translate Function.
+Here, we learn to translate text to different languages using “Translate” in Excel and how to add a “Translate” option in “Quick Access ToolBar.”
+You can learn more about Excel functions from the following articles: –